voxel51/platform-sdk/tests/README.md

 ## Quickstart

-The `run.bash` script runs the local test server.
+The `run.bash` script runs the local testing server.
 The script is used as
 follows:

 ```
-  Voxel51 Platform local analytic test server
+  Voxel51 Platform local analytic testing server

 Example usage